 - Optionally, tick the Advanced check box to configure additional settings: Click Edit Filters to view existing and add new coverage filters.
 Note that the filters you add with this button are only applied to the current session.

-- If the Start immediately check box was selected, the test session is started immediately.
-Otherwise, dotCover waits until you click Start in the Coverage Controller dialog box.
-When the test session is started, you can record code coverage in the test session.
+- If the Start immediately check box was selected, the coverage run starts immediately.
+Otherwise, dotCover waits until you click Start in the Coverage Controller dialog.
+When the coverage run is started, you can record code coverage.